mmbmf1/mmbmf1/posts/building-rag-api.md

 ## The Solution

 Use vector similarity search to retrieve only relevant context, then combine with user question.
+Generate an embedding for the user's question, then use vector similarity search to find the most relevant documents.
+Retrieve only the top-k most similar documents as context, keeping your prompt within token limits while ensuring the LLM has relevant information to answer the question.

 **Document ingestion:**
 ```typescript